-The programme, below, is still a little tentative so do please bear with it, and look out for more notifications from Elena when physical meetings or even garden visits can take place again:
+The programme below is now confirmed, but look out for more notifications from Elena when physical meetings or even garden visits can take place again:

 Julian Wormald (from Cothigardeners!) – “Wildflowers, Meadows and Gardens – challenging ideas for more naturalistic gardens.”

 This will look at various aspects of wildflower hay meadows – their biodiversity, aesthetics, creation, ecology and management; and contrast this very briefly (since this is a time reduced zoom talk) with currently trendy “pictorial” meadows.

 Next it’ll consider how we can learn from wildflower hay meadows to develop more naturalistic and diverse plant based communities in our gardens and show how these ideas have been incorporated in the development of our grass free ‘multicultural’ terrace garden over the last 25 years.